Half of Congress is leaving town. Their to-do list isn't going anywhere.

 For several months, Republicans have been planning a second GOP tax overhaul measure.
 They're still in planning mode.
 House Ways and Means Committee Chairman Kevin Brady, R-Texas, told Bloomberg News last week that they expected to release an outline of their proposal during the August break, and to vote on the proposal when lawmakers return in September.

-Before the House left for recess, Speaker Paul Ryan, R-Wis., told Fox News that “making the tax cuts permanent” is still among the top priorities for Republicans when they return to the Hill this fall.
+Before the House left for recess, Ryan told Fox News that “making the tax cuts permanent” is still among the top priorities for Republicans when they return to the Hill this fall.

 But this is one issue where the Senate — where Republicans hold a razor-thin majority — could put the brakes on any movement.